Blue-Cardigan/ai-code-workshops/public/workshop-brochure.md

 • End-to-end tour of modern development using AI-powered IDEs
 • Model-assisted code review, testing, and deployment
 • Advanced IDE integrations and productivity techniques
-• Custom workflow optimization for your technology stack
+• Custom workflow optimisation for your technology stack
 • Collaborative development with AI assistance

 #### **CI/CD in a Vibe Coding World**